qutip/qutip/doc/guide/dynamics/dynamics-data.rst

     >>> print(merged.num_trajectories)
     50

-This allows to improve statistics while keeping previous computation.
+This allows one to improve statistics while keeping previous computations.